 The comprehensive set of documented tasks to be carried out during recovery

 - The method selected to recover the critical business functions following a

 disaster.
 In data processing, some possible alternatives would be manual processing, use of service

 bureaus, or a backup site (hot or cold-site).
 A recovery alternative is usually selected following a Risk

 - Recovery Capability

-components can include a plan, an alternate site, change control process, network rerouting and others.
+components can include a plan, an alternative site, change control process, network rerouting and others.